 A note on curation.

-As much as possible, we try to include representatives from political parties and minority groups relevant to our positive and inclusive discussion of “What is Finnish-ness”.
+As much as possible, we try to include authentic and diverse perspective on “What is Finnish-ness”.

 Resources for young people/ expats/ immigrants in Finland.